 Some options will cost more than others and we may not be able to do everything within the current budget.
 If this is the case, we will look to phase the projects in the most sensible way so that we develop as much of the network as we can in this first stage.

 No, not yet.
 Safety audits will be completed on the more detailed plans for the various streets before Councillors consider whether to approve the projects.

 The working group concluded that there is only one viable option for a cycle path along this part of Miramar Avenue.
 Most people on foot and on bikes travel along the harbour side of Cobham Drive so the bike path through the Miramar cutting needs to link directly to this route, on the Maupuia side.

-As there is only one viable option for the section of Miramar Avenue through the cutting, we are asking people for their feedback and whether or not they agree with the proposal.
+As there is only one viable option for the section of Miramar Avenue through the cutting, we asked people whether or not they agreed with the proposal.

 There is not enough money to do the whole project at this stage.
 Enterprise Miramar Peninsula has therefore taken a longer-term view of improving the town centre, with designs that can be implemented in stages.

 The changes are designed to improve traffic flows in the future for Miramar.
 The proposal includes traffic lights at the intersection of Miramar Avenue and Tauhinu Road, to replace the roundabout.
 The roundabout is not working well at peak times now and will become more of a problem as traffic volumes grow in terms of traffic flow and safety.

 We understand that some people are keen for the roundabout to remain, and so we carried out a special analysis to see if the roundabout could be kept.
 But roundabouts work best with lower volumes of traffic.
 The roundabout at the intersection of Miramar Avenue/Tauhinu Road is likely to need traffic lights in the near future because of existing high demand, regardless of any new development of bike lanes.